STAMP-project/dspot/README.md

 ##### Amplifiers

-You can implement you own amplifier by implementing the `fr.inria.diversify.dspot.amp.Amplifier` interface and giving it to DSpot.
+You can implement you own amplifier by implementing the `fr.inria.diversify.dspot.amplifier.Amplifier` interface and giving it to DSpot.

 #### Test Selectors